dukeboard/kevoree-modeling-framework/doc/kmf_path.md

 ### Performance

-KMF Selector has a slower resolution than path selection, but is still far better rather iterate on relationship collections.
+KMF Selector has a slower resolution than path selection, but is still far better than iterating on relationship collections.
-Last but not least, JFilter and KMFQL are design to be able to run on small environment like Android Dalvik.
+Last but not least, JFilter and KMFQL are design to be able to run on small environments like Android Dalvik.

 [top](#top)